Sami Beigi

 Two years later, he left the band and started his solo career as a singer and songwriter.
 He made many successful singles, among which "In Eshghe", "Ey Joonam", and "HMG", are some of the most popular ones.
 His single "Kaghaz va Ghalam", debuted on February 28 of 2014 and received more than 700,000 replays on RadioJavan website in only four days.

+Sami Beigi is in tv show for Persian's Nowrouz 1391 special TV program Manoto singer.

-Beigi is featured in BBC Persian's Nowrouz 1393 special TV program.
+Sami Beigi is featured in BBC Persian's Nowrouz 1393 special TV program.
 He performed three of his singles "Ey joonam", "HMG", and "Kaghaz & Ghalam", and in the interview he states that it took him about two to three years to finish writing "Kaghaz & Ghalam".
 In another interview with "Voice of Farsi", he states that although he has been writing songs and singing since the age of 15 years, he never thought he could launch a successful solo career.